Climbing in Greenland

 Recreation and climbing in South Greenland

 I was completely crippled for the next four days.
-I could hardly hold a cup of tea, and indeed just the thought of making a cup of tea was tiring.
-I couldn’t even pull on my socks and shoes.
+Moreover, I could hardly hold a cup of tea, and indeed just the thought of making a cup of tea was tiring.
+Even pulling on my socks and shoes was not possible.
 Next time, I thought, I’ll use tape gloves.

 I spent the next couple of days rubbing cream into my badly suffering hands whilst I got some much-needed rest and relaxation.